HKdigital/hkdigital-jsdevtool/README.md

 DevOps is the integration of development and software operations.
 This project can be used to integrate DevOps functionality into your javascript projects.

-The project contains scripts to setup a `NodeJS` (backend) or a `SVELTE` (frontend) project.
+The project contains scripts to setup a `NodeJS` (backend) or a `SVELTE 3.x` (frontend) project.
 After installation the project will contain a `devtool`, which can be used for running, building and managing your project.

 ## Status

 Since both NodeJs and SVELTE and other tools and dependencies are under constant development, this project also is under constant development.

-* April 2024
+* April 2024 -
 Especially SVELTE has advanced a lot in version 4 and 5.
 This devtool currently only supports the "almost classic" version 3 of SVELTE.
 Please checkout the new ways to install SVELTE 4 and 5 before considering using this devtool.

-* April 20234
+* April 2023 -
 The current setup includes a basic setup for the [JEST](https://jestjs.io/) testing framework.
 Note that SVELTE 4 and 5 now includes Vitest.

-* March 2023
+* March 2023 -
 Support for Windows has been added.
 If you encounter problems or have a good idea to make this tool better, please create an [issue](https://github.com/HKdigital/hkdigital-jsdevtool/issues).

-* March 2023
+* March 2023 -
 Dumping and restoring [ArangoDB](https://www.arangodb.com/) databases to and from disk.
 Note that the devtool requires arangotools (arangodb) to be installed on your system to work.

 ## Install dependencies